 Myeong-dong Night Market

-We stayed in Myeong-dong, so we had easy access to the Night Market, which was so lit!
+We stayed in Myeong-dong, so we had easy access to the Night Market, which was poppin’!
 I recommend getting the seafood pancake (pajeon), fried sugar-stuffed pancake (hotteok), freshly made mochi wrapped around red bean paste and a strawberry, and more.
 Have fun and try a little bit of everything!

 – Sulbing (in Myeong-dong) is a shaved ice (patbingsu) chain around Seoul and it’s a must-visit!
-It shouldn’t even really be called “shaved” ice… it tastes like a perfect powder day at Whistler lol (snowboarders/skiers, ya feel me?).
+It shouldn’t even really be called “shaved” ice… it tastes like a perfect powder day at Whistler lol.

 – Sobok Cafe (in Gangnam) serves artisan rice ice cream and I don’t even miss milk!
 I got the matcha one and it’s topped with mochi, pumpkin seeds, and candied persimmon.

 – EP3 Black Essence (in Gyeongbokgung) is a coffee shop where I ordered a sweet cream cheese latte that was amazing!
 Yes, it coated my stomach in a thick layer of creamy fat but so worth it.

 – Tulip Coffee (in Myeong-dong) is a cute 2-story cafe.
 We would get coffee there in the morning, sit and overlook the city, and prep for our day.